EncisoAlva/Region-Priors/README.md

 ## Setup

-To run these scripts, you need a working installation of Brainstorm.
+To run these scripts, you need to install Brainstorm.
 This can be achieved by following the [official tutorial](https://neuroimage.usc.edu/brainstorm/Installation).

 To **install** the proposed algorithm into your local Brainstorm, do as follows: